• Skip to primary navigation

 Definition | Types | Benefits | Platform

-There have been significant changes in how the pharmaceutical industry develops medications and conducts clinical trials in dermatology and other medical specialties.
+There have been significant changes in how the pharmaceutical industry develops medications and conducts clinical trials.
 Digital health solutions have been vital in adopting patient-centricity in clinical trials.

-With increased costs and time to bring new drugs to market, the demand for hybrid or decentralized clinical trials (DCTs) in dermatology has risen.
+With increased costs and time to bring new drugs to market, the demand for virtual (VCTs), hybrid, decentralized (DCTs) has risen.

 What are decentralized clinical trials?

-Hybrid or virtual clinical studies in dermatology are conducted remotely.
-Patients report data at home or from a suitable location closer to their home virtually and in-home clinical visits.
+Virtual clinical studies are conducted fully remotely.
+Patients use digital health technologies (DHTs) to report data from home or from a suitable location closer to their home virtually and in-home clinical visits.

 There are three clinical trial types, traditional, decentralized, and hybrid.
 Hybrid or Virtual Dermatology Clinical Trials Meet Patients where they are.